 As globalization of the economy and advancement of diversity have enabled the employment of a wide variety of personnel, there is a growing need for all Kubota Group employees around the world to understand and share, across national borders, generations and job ranks, the basic philosophy and concepts that serve as the basis of the Kubota Group's global management.
 All employees of the Kubota Group are expected to understand and recognize the Group's founding spirit and common values, thereby further enhancing loyalty and advancing the Group-wide promotion of business activities.
-To this end, the "Kubota Global Identity," global common corporate principles of the Kubota Group, were established on October 1, 2012 and then updated to their current format on July 1, 2016.
+To this end, the "Kubota Global Identity," global Attendees at the corporate principles symposium held on February 6, 2020 common corporate principles of the Kubota Group, were established on October 1, 2012 and then updated to their current format on July 1, 2016.
 In order to instill these corporate principles throughout the entire Group, including at overseas bases, Kubota has systematically promoted activities since FY2013.